Differentially Private Data Release via Statistical Election to Partition Sequentially: Application to the 2002-2012 CPS Youth Voter Data

-For the third feasibility analysis, we adopted the difference-in-differences (DID) model to examine the effects of ``Preregistration State'' on ``Voted'', controlling for ``Registration Status'' as conducted by \citet{Holbein2016}.
-In the DID logistic regression model, the outcome is ``Vote'' with all the other 14 attributes as predictors plus an interaction term between ``Preregistration State'' and ``Registration Status''. ``Age'' is treated as a numerical predictor whereas the others are categorical, leading to a total of 32 regression coefficients, including the intercept.
-The \verb;logistf; function with the Firth's bias reduction in \verb;R; package \verb;logistf; \citep{ploner2010logistf} was employed to fit the model.
-We averaged the coefficient estimates over 5 synthetic sets and calculated their differences from the original coefficient estimates, Table \ref{tab:didsign} lists which coefficient estimates out of 32 in the one-step Laplace sanitizer and STEPS-2 had the same sign as in the original analysis.
+For the third analysis, we ran the DID logistic regression in \citet{Holbein2016} to examine the effects of ``Preregistration State'' and `Registration Status'' on ``Voted''; all 14 attributes are included as predictors plus an interaction term between ``Preregistration State'' and ``Registration Status''. ``Age'' is treated as a numerical predictor whereas the others are categorical, leading to a total of 32 regression coefficients, including the intercept.
+We applied the inferential combination rules in \citet{liu2016model} to obtain the CIs for the coefficients.
+We calculated the CI overlap metric \citep{karr2006framework}, which measures how much the CI estimation for a parameter based on the original data overlaps that based on the synthetic data.
+A value of 1 corresponds to perfect match between the CIs based on the synthetic and original data; and a value of 0 means there is no overlap between the two CIs (regardless of the degree of non-overlap).
+When one CI is completely contained within the other, the CI overlap value is greater than 0.5.